Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Abstract

 \section{Abstract}

-The main result of this article states that the Galois representation attached to a Hilbert modular eigenform over $\Fbar_p$ of parallel weight $1$ and level prime to $p$ is unramified above~$p$.
+The main result of this article states that the Galois representation attached to a Hilbert modular eigenform defined over~$\Fbar_p$ of parallel weight $1$ and level prime to $p$ is unramified above~$p$.
 This includes the important case of eigenforms that do not lift to Hilbert modular forms in characteristic~$0$ of parallel weight $1$.
-The proof is based on the observation that parallel weight $1$ forms in characteristic~$p$ embed into the ordinary part of parallel weight~$p$ in two different ways per place above~$p$, namely via `partial' Frobenius operators.
+The proof is based on the observation that parallel weight $1$ forms in characteristic~$p$ embed into the ordinary part of parallel weight~$p$ forms in two different ways per prime dividing~$p$, namely via `partial' Frobenius operators.

 MSC: 11F80 (primary); 11F41, 11F33